bahtiyartan/troia/docs/51Theme.rst

 What is User Theme?
 --------------------

 The theme is designed to provide the user interface with certain standards, in harmony but to offer various options to the end user in terms of the interface.
-Troia istemcisinin genel görünümünü ve stilini belirleyen tasarım öğelerinin bütünüdür.
-Tema, metin renkleri, arka plan renkleri, yazı tipleri, kenarlıklar ve genel stil kurallarını içerir.
+It is the set of design elements that determine the overall appearance and style of the TROIA Client.
+The theme includes text colors, background colors, fonts, borders and general style rules.

 The TROIA platform comes with a set of built-in themes.
 In addition, it is possible to make various changes to these standard themes or define new themes.
 You can use the SYST13 transaction to define new themes or modify existing themes.